-When you have no choice but to leave a relationship behind, you need help learning how to let go of someone you love.
-These tips on letting go will help you move forward in your life.
-When you’re letting go of someone you love, you need to try different things until you find what works for you.
+When you have no choice but to leave a relationship behind, you need to change how you think.
+These tips for letting go of someone you love will help you find freedom from the past.

 These tips are inspired by a reader who asked for help detaching and letting go of someone she cares about (her husband), even though he’s not quite “gone” yet.
 Here’s part of her email: “My husband of 3 years is planning to leave me without an explanation,” says Michelle (not her real name).
 “He is in a band and tours every now and then, but that has never been a problem till this tour… within a week of being on this tour he started distancing himself.
 No calls, hardly any replies to my messages on Facebook.
 I want to know how to let go of someone you love because I believe he will leave me.
 How do I start over?”

 In this post on letting go of someone you love, I focus on reconnecting with the most important person in your life: you.These tips will help you move forward in your life.
 In my “letting go of someone you love” ebook (described below), I offer more in-depth information.

 5 Tips for Letting Go of Someone You Will Always Love

 It’s important to remember that letting go of someone you love isn’t something you do once – and poof!
 You’re free, healed, and happy.
 Rather, letting go is a journey peppered with steps forward and steps backward, good days and bad days.

 1. Accept that you did the best you could in your relationship

 Don’t waste your time or energy feeling guilty or bad about the choices you made in your relationship.
 You did the best you could, you loved as much as you were able.
 No matter what you did or didn’t do in your relationship, it ended — and it probably would have ended regardless.
 If you want to be happy and healthy – which involves learning how to let go of someone you love – you need practice acceptance.